 Then imagine that the action d has a savepoint s.
 Then after decomposition the B process becomes a new main one and the A process is deleted in this case.

-The savepoints member has been mentioned before.
-Description of savepoints should follow the following table:
+Description of each savepoint for a given action should follow the following table: